 There are some notable exceptions, of course:

-- Try to buy a book on Amazon that you’ve bought from them before, and they’ll warn you first.
-Amazon knows that declining that marshmallow you offered them is in the company‘s own long-term interest.
+Try to buy a book on Amazon that you’ve purchased from them before, and they’ll warn you first.
+Amazon knows that declining that marshmallow you offered them is in the company‘s long-term interest.

 A few years ago, Apple’s call centre agents famously counselled customers not to buy an early version of the PowerPCMac when it first came out, even when they were ready to buy because the not-yet-releasedversion was due to have a much more powerful microchip.

 Try to buy more property insurance than you actually need, and USAAwill counsel you that you don’t need as much coverage as you’re asking them for (such as for instance, when the land your house sits on represents a substantial part of the house‘s value).